simplyblock/vela-studio/apps/docs/CONTRIBUTING.md

 ### Common spec file

 Each type of library (for example, language SDK or CLI) has a common spec file.
-For example, see the [spec file for the language SDKs](https://github.com/supabase/supabase/blob/master/apps/docs/spec/common-client-libs-sections.json).
+For example, see the [spec file for the language SDKs](https://github.com/simplyblock/vela-studio/blob/master/apps/docs/spec/common-client-libs-sections.json).
 This file contains definitions for the common SDK functions:

 - **id** - Identifies the function
 - **title** - Human-readable title
 - **slug** - URL slug
-- **product** - Supabase product that owns the function.
+- **product** - Vela product that owns the function.
 For example, database operations are owned by `database`, and auth functions are owned by`auth`
 - **type** - `function` for a structured function definition or `markdown` for a prose explainer section.

 To add a new function, manually add an entry to this common file.

 ### Specific spec file

 Each library also has its own spec file containing library-specific details.
-For example, see the [JavaScript SDK spec file](https://github.com/supabase/supabase/blob/master/apps/docs/spec/supabase_js_v2.yml).
+For example, see the [JavaScript SDK spec file](https://github.com/simplyblock/vela-studio/blob/master/apps/docs/spec/supabase_js_v2.yml).

 The functions listed in this file match the ones defined in the common spec file.